Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Gentle and smart

-Havanese dogs are extroverted and cheerful.
-They’re smart and easily trainable.
-Havanese are great family dogs as they get along quite well with both children and other animals.
+Havanese dogs are extroverted, cheerful, smart, and easily trainable.
+Havanese are great family dogs since they get along quite well with children and other animals.
 They are a popular breed for therapy dogs and emotional support animals, too.

 9. Bernese Mountain Dog